FAR -- Part 17

 (c) Cancellation procedures.

 (1) All program years except the first are subject to cancellation.
 For each program year subject to cancellation, the contracting officer shall establish a cancellation ceiling.
 Ceilings must exclude amounts for requirements included in prior program years.
 The contracting officer shall reduce the cancellation ceiling for each program year in direct proportion to the remaining requirements subject to cancellation.
-For example, consider that the total nonrecurring costs (see 15.408, Table 15-2, Formats for Submission of Line Items Summaries C(8)) are estimated at 10 percent of the total multi-year price, and the percentages for each of the program year requirements for 5 years are
+For example, consider that the total nonrecurring costs (see 15.408, Table 15-2, III.
+Formats for Submission of Line Item Summaries C(8)) are estimated at 10 percent of the total multi-year price, and the percentages for each of the program year requirements for 5 years are

 (i) 30 in the first year,